 \subsection{Bidirectional Diffusion Training}

-Building upon recent advances in diffusion-based sequence generation~\cite{fathi2025unifying,gong2022diffuseq}, we propose a bidirectional trajectory generation framework comprising independent forward and backward trajectory diffusion models.
+Building upon recent advances in diffusion-based sequence generation~\citep{fathi2025unifying,gong2022diffuseq}, we propose a bidirectional trajectory generation framework comprising independent forward and backward trajectory diffusion models.
 These models are separately trained on offline datasets to learn the trajectory distribution of the behavior policy, facilitating bidirectional state trajectory generation from shared intermediate ``anchor'' states.

 Formally, for each diffusion model, the state trajectory is generated simultaneously per time step $t$ over the planning horizon $H$: $\mathbf x_k(\tau) = \{s_t, s_{t+1}, \cdots, s_{t+H-1}\}_k$, where $k$ denotes the denoise timestep and $t$ represents the MDP timestep.
-In this way, the conditional generative problem via diffusion model can be formulated as:
+In this way, the conditional generative problem via the diffusion model can be formulated as:

 where $\mathbf{x}_0(\tau)$ denotes the final generated subtrajectory of diffusion, $\mathbf{y}(\tau)$ represents the condition for generation, and $\theta$ represents the learnable parameters of the diffusion model.
-While various condition metrics are available, such as temporal difference error, Q-function, or cumulative return~\cite{wang2024prioritized}, our framework utilizes the cumulative return $R$ and the state $s$ as conditional input $\mathbf y(\tau)$.
-This approach, consistent with prior works~\cite{ajay2022conditional, ding2024diffusion}, enables the generation of trajectories with desired returns starting from the specific states.
+While various condition metrics are available, such as temporal difference error, Q-function~\citep{wang2024prioritized}, our framework utilizes the cumulative return $R$ as conditional input $\mathbf y(\tau)$.
+This approach, consistent with prior works~\citep{ajay2022conditional, ding2024diffusion}, enables the generation of trajectories with desired returns starting from the specific states.
 However, to enable bidirectional trajectory generation, the formations of the backward and forward diffusion condition inputs are quite distinct.